ryczypior/recaptcha-plugin-for-mybb/README.md

 **Caution!** This is developement version.
 In this version (1.0b) it should works with new threads and new replies only!

-This plugin allows you to send information about new threads and new posts to your Discord channel using Webhooks.
+This plugin provide a way to check if user posting new thread or reply is a human or not.

 Instalation:
 ============